Costco: Largest and smallest warehouses

+As of 2019, the smallest Costco is in Juneau, Alaska, at 76,696 sqft.
+The warehouse is the only one left from a 1993 initiative in which Costco experimented with small-format warehouses.
+Although the company concluded that the small format does not work for most markets, it determined that the format was acceptable for Juneau.

 Costco Business Centers

-Costco Business Centers are warehouses similar to regular Costco warehouses, and are open to all Costco members, regardless of membership type.
+Costco Business Centers are warehouses similar to regular Costco warehouses and are open to all Costco members, regardless of membership type.
 Their merchandise caters predominantly to enterprises, with a focus on small businesses.
-Business Centers do not carry most consumer items like clothing, jewelry, media, and tires, while carrying larger quantities and more options for the business products they do carry.
-More than 70% of the items that can be acquired from a Costco Business Center cannot be found in a typical Costco store.
-Some locations do have a food court, a gas station, or both.
-Unlike regular warehouses, most Costco Business Centers have a Print & Copy Center which provides printing professional services.
+Business Centers do not carry most consumer items like clothing, jewelry, media, and tires, while carrying larger quantities and more options for business products which they carry.
+More than 70% of the items that can be acquired from a Costco Business Center are not found in a typical Costco store.
+Some locations have a food court, a gas station, or both.
 They have large parking spaces for trucks and are capable of delivering goods to businesses in bulk quantities, with a delivery charge of $25 for orders that are below $250.
 Costco Business Center operating hours are shorter than regular warehouses (usually opening at 7:00 am on Mondays to Saturdays and closed on Sundays), while discounts and coupons for Business Centers are issued separately from regular warehouses.

+The first Business Center was a converted Costco warehouse in Lynnwood, Washington, which reopened in October 1996 following renovations; the change was made after a conventional Costco warehouse had opened in nearby Everett.